By Pawanpreet Singh Gill from advancedwatertek.com

 Natural waterways

-Do you live nearby rivers, lakes, etc?
+Do you live near rivers, lakes, etc.?
 Then you must have observed fish living there.
 So, you can conclude that water must be safe.
 Just understand the difference.
-The fishes living in rivers, and lakes, have adapted themselves to live in that water but the fishes in aquariums, need different water.
+The fishes living in rivers, and lakes, have adapted themselves to live in that water, but the fishes in aquariums, need different water.

 Do you know many waterways are polluted too due to increased trade?
-You may find that the water is clean but it’s not.
+You may find that the water is clean, but it’s not.
 It contains industrial and agricultural chemicals.
 Waterways also contain fungi, parasites, and viruses.
 The fishes in the aquarium aren’t prepared enough to battle with them.
-Though you need some authorities to check the quality of the water and then you can use it to fill the tank of the aquarium.
+You need some authorities to check the quality of the water, and then you can use it to fill the aquarium’s tank.